What makes a drug dangerous?

 For many people, medications are a vital part of their everyday lives.
 Medicine can cure illness, relieve chronic conditions, and save lives.
 Unfortunately, it can also cause harm.

-Every drug must be approved and regulated by the Food and Drug Administration (FDA) before being made available to the public.
-In spite of this, approximately 200,000 people die each year due to defective or wrongly formulated drugs.
+The Food and Drug Administration (FDA) must approve and regulate every drug.
+In spite of this, approximately 200,000 people die each year due to defective or wrongly formulated medications.

 - Design defects: These flaws occur in the actual formula or design of the medication.
 In these cases, the drug may have dangerous side effects.
 Those side effects may include serious injury or death.

 - Manufacturing defects: Medications are produced in factories.
 Mistakes in the manufacturing process or contamination can make the drug unsafe.

 - Misleading marketing: Known as “failure to warn.”
 Marketing information must include appropriate instructions and warnings.
 This includes commercial advertising and packaging.
 Drugs should not be marketed for off-label use (unapproved by FDA).

 Elmiron is a prescription drug commonly used to treat interstitial cystitis.
 It is the only oral medication that’s FDA-approved to treat the symptoms of this painful bladder syndrome.
 But studies now show a clear link between Elmiron and vision problems.